Shiv2205/Snake-game/README.md

 # Snake-game

-Old Snake game remade with python using OOP and turtle graphics.
+Old Snake game remade with python using OOP basics and turtle graphics.

 A macOS executable is available in "releases."